vighneshiyer/vighneshiyer.com/content/misc/hammer_next.md

 +++
-title = "Ideas for HAMMER's Next API" date = 2022-09-05
+title = "Ideas for Hammer's Next API" date = 2023-03-01
 +++

 I've already written about SiliconCompiler and mflowgen in my [DAC 2022 review](@/conference_reviews/dac_2022.md#cad-flow-tools) and what I think the good parts of each tool are.
-In this document I'll try to integrate those good parts into what the next-generation API for HAMMER should look like.
+In this document I'll try to integrate those good parts into what the next API iteration for Hammer (or a VLSI CAD build flow tool in general) should look like.
-To be clear, HAMMER's code base as it exists is valuable and nearly all the core code has to be preserved, however I think the 'wrapper' around that core should incorporate learnings from these other CAD flow tools.
+To be clear, Hammer's code base as it exists is valuable and nearly all the core code has to be preserved, however I think the 'wrapper' around that core should incorporate learnings from these other CAD flow tools.

 - [Hammer meeting notes](https://docs.google.com/document/d/1nFXj-F26YS9GGl0igWOnuv0uaLlI9wcTRfKYwjU3S4k/edit#)
 - [Harrison's SiliconCompiler Review](https://docs.google.com/presentation/d/1TwwHfEv5FyEZyY0Wwj8M4ltuM14dNI93JDCWACtDDA0/edit#slide=id.p)

-## HAMMER Today
+## Hammer Today

-Currently, HAMMER has abstractions to split tool, PDK, and design specific concerns.
+Currently, Hammer has abstractions to split tool, PDK, and design specific concerns.
-There is a global key-value store (the HAMMER database) which holds data about which tools, PDK, and design is being worked on by the HAMMER driver - this store is initialized by a user-provided JSON/yaml file or using the emitted database from a run of a CAD flow step.
+There is a global key-value store (the Hammer database) which holds data about which tools, PDK, and design is being worked on by the Hammer driver - this store is initialized by a user-provided JSON/yaml file or using the emitted database from a run of a CAD flow step.
+The Hammer database has a priority for what value is returned when queried with a key: tool values are overridden by PDK values, which are overridden by design values, which are overridden by runtime values.

-HAMMER tools are defined by a sequence of steps, where each step represents some major step within a CAD tool invocation (e.g. read Verilog, synthesize clock tree, perform power opt, etc.).
+Hammer tools are defined by a sequence of steps, where each step corresponds to an action within a CAD tool invocation (e.g. in the case of synthesis: read Verilog, elaborate, techmap, synthesize clock tree, perform power opt, etc.).
-Each step usually emits some TCL that operates with the tool's context.
+Each step emits a TCL fragment, and all the fragments are concatenated to build a complete TCL script which is passed into the CAD tool.
-After each step, it is customary to write out a design database so each intermediary step can be inspected manually.
+In each step's TCL fragment, it is customary to write out a design database so each step's output can be inspected manually.
-The design database can also be used to restart tool execution from a given step, after having modified the subsequent steps.
+The design database can also be used to restart tool execution from a given step, after having modified the TCL produced by the subsequent steps.

 The PDK and design specific concerns are allowed to bleed into the tool TCL emission by the use of 'hooks' whereby a PDK or design can register functions that do something (usually emit TCL) between existing tool steps, or replace a tool step entirely.

-So the abstractions used by HAMMER today are:
+So the abstractions used by Hammer today are:

-- Tool: tool types (synthesis, drc, pnr) are specified explicitly and their schemas
+- Tool: tool types (synthesis, drc, pnr) are specified explicitly and their input/output schemas
 - Technology: each technology (PDK) specifies its libraries and other tech specific metadata
-- Database: a global key-value map that is used to represent a state of execution
+- Database: a global key-value map that is used to represent a state in the CAD flow
 - Hooks: a function injection mechanism that a technology or design can use to influence tool TCL emission

-A practical note: while tool types are abstracted away and in theory you could, for instance, swap one synthesis tool for another, practically this is very difficult and not done during a tapeout.
+A practical note: while tool types are abstract and in theory you could, for instance, swap one synthesis tool for another, practically, this is very difficult and not done during a tapeout.
 Furthermore, benchmarking commercial tools against each other is verboten anyways.

 ## Fundamental Abstractions

-Let's start from first principles, build in HAMMER's abstractions, and see where we can slot in ideas from the other tools.
+Let's start from first principles, build in Hammer's abstractions, and see where we can slot in ideas from the other tools.

 At its core, a CAD flow tool is a set of data schemas and functions to transform one schema to another by invoking a CAD tool, script, or Python function.
 For example, we can define a naive flat synthesis operation like this (details are left out):